jtleider/censusdata/docs/rst/geographies.rst

-combined new england city and town area> state																336 combined new england city and town area> new england city and town area													337 combined new england city and town area> new england city and town area> state												338 state> combined statistical area																	340 state> combined statistical area> metropolitan statistical area/micropolitan statistical area										341 state> combined new england city and town area																345 state> combined new england city and town area> new england city and town area												346 new england city and town area																		350 new england city and town area> state																	351 new england city and town area> state> principal city															352 new england city and town area> necta division																355 new england city and town area> necta division> state															356 state> new england city and town area																	360 state> new england city and town area> place																361 state> new england city and town area> county																362 state> new england city and town area> county> county subdivision													363 state> new england city and town area> necta division															364 state> new england city and town area> necta division> county														365 state> new england city and town area> necta division> county> county subdivision											366 urban area																				400 urban area> state																			410
+combined new england city and town area> state																336 combined new england city and town area> new england city and town area													337 combined new england city and town area> new england city and town area> state												338 state> combined statistical area (or part)																340 state> combined statistical area> metropolitan statistical area/micropolitan statistical area (or part)									341 state> combined new england city and town area (or part)														345 state> combined new england city and town area> new england city and town area (or part)										346 new england city and town area																		350 new england city and town area> state																	351 new england city and town area> state> principal city															352 new england city and town area> necta division																355 new england city and town area> necta division> state															356 state> new england city and town area (or part)																360 state> new england city and town area> place																361 state> new england city and town area> county (or part)															362 state> new england city and town area> county> county subdivision													363 state> new england city and town area> necta division (or part)														364 state> new england city and town area> necta division> county (or part)													365 state> new england city and town area> necta division> county> county subdivision											366 urban area																				400 urban area> state																			410